flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

 Along with compute resources like CPU and Memory, you may want to configure and access GPU resources.

-Flyte gives you three main levels of granularity to request accelerator resources from your Task definition.
+Flyte gives you multiple levels of granularity to request accelerator resources from your Task definition.

 ## Requesting a generic accelerator